animal herbalist smiling and petting donkeys

 What can herbalism do for your pet?

-Traditional medicine can be a valuable adjunct to veterinary care.
-For instance, it can help recovery from surgery or traumatic injury, alleviate side effects from medication, or improve quality of life for elderly or chronically ill animals.
-It’s also a viable alternative if your pet’s condition isn’t responding to conventional medicine — or if the cost is beyond your reach.
-And, it offers natural, effective remedies for common issues like allergies, digestive problems, arthritis, autoimmune disorders, and so on.
+It offers natural, effective remedies for common issues like allergies, digestive problems, arthritis, autoimmune disorders, and so on.
+It can be a valuable adjunct to veterinary care, aiding in recovery from surgery or traumatic injury, alleviating side effects from medication, or improving quality of life for elderly or chronically ill animals.
+It’s also a viable alternative if your pet’s condition isn’t responding to conventional medicine.

-Herbalism addresses the causes of illness, not just the symptoms.
-And because each individual is different, it doesn’t try to offer any one-size-fits-all fixes.
-Instead, an initial assessment takes into account everything that’s relevant to your pet’s health, personality, and circumstances.
-Next, specific herbal medicines, nutrition, and sometimes certain changes in routine are recommended.
-Plant medicine can take some time to be effective, so short follow-up appointments at intervals of about two months are usually suggested to check in on progress and make adjustments as needed.
+First, an initial consultation takes into account everything that’s relevant to your pet’s health, personality, and circumstances.
+Next, specific herbal remedies, nutrition, and sometimes certain changes in routine are recommended.
+Shorter follow-up appointments at intervals of about two months are usually suggested to check in on progress and make adjustments as needed.

 Which pets can take herbal medicine?